 IT asset management solutions

 Reducing Shadow IT requires solid management of IT assets.
 Taking stock of them is time-consuming, and even more so if it's done manually.
-But inventorying, managing and securing assets (workstations, software and user accounts) is essential to understanding what's going on within the IT system, and how an organization's attack surface is evolving.
+But inventorying, managing and securing assets (workstations, software and user accounts) is essential to understanding what's going on within the IS, and how an organization's attack surface is evolving.

 - Consolidate data and prioritize vulnerability treatment.